 One of the most common uses for digital signage is displaying the local weather.
 This content works great for digital signage, as it is provides targeted, actionable, and dynamic content to viewers.
 With easy access to weather forecasts from digital signage displays, viewers can better plan their day by adjusting their schedules for weather related delays, making necessary transport arrangements, or even optimizing their outfit choices.

-For an organization using digital signage, a choice must be made on which weather widget application to use on the organization’s deployed screens.
+For an organization using digital signage, one must select a weather widget application to use on the organization’s deployed screens.
 In this article, we detail five weather widget applications and solutions for digital signage, including Screenly’s own digital-signage optimized weather app.

 Screenfeed offers over 75 content feeds for digital signage in up to 15 world languages.
 Several of these content feeds from Screenfeed are, of course, weather related.
 Weather content feeds include weather forecast videos, weather radar maps, and other weather graphic packages.
 Screenfeed also offers live weather data in XML and JSON, so you are able to add your own creative designs to Screenfeed weather data.
 Pricing is between $6 and $24 per player, but there are large discounts for organizations with many digital signage screens.

 MeteoTV is a digital signage weather service from the Meteoblue company.
 Notably, MeteoTV is an entirely free service.
-Weather forecasts from MeteoTV are available globally, and you can choose between a standard 5-day, daily weather forecast or a more frequent, 3-hour interval weather forecast.
+Weather forecasts from MeteoTV are available globally, and you can choose between a standard 5-day daily weather forecast or a more frequent weather forecast with 3-hour intervals.
 MeteoTV also provides a weather API for free, so you can code and design custom weather displays for your digital signage solution.